mikgross/cheat-sheets/google-cloud.md

 ### d) Functions:
   1) firebase use [project_id]
+  2) change all configs to related environment in [env2]/[app_name], change services dependng on app name such as fire-extensions
+    Typical config might include the following (not complete pleas think!):
+    a) `environment.ts` and `environment.prod.ts` files
-  2) change CORS policies in functions if applicable
+  3) change CORS policies in functions if applicable
-  2) firebase deploy
+  4) firebase deploy

 ### e) FireAuth
   1) Update authorized URLs in settings to the one of your app